Admin Setup Guide ← All Guides

 gcloud beta services mcp enable bigquery.googleapis.com --project=$PROJECT

-5.2 Create the marketer Google Group (recommended)
+5.2 Create the marketer Google Group (for deny policy only)

-These three roles are the minimum and maximum marketers should ever have on a client project.
 Do not grant dataEditor, dataOwner, or Editor/Owner at the project level.

 5.4 Apply the deny policy (defense-in-depth)